How to Apply to Medicine at Australian Universities

 It is important to ‘sell yourself’ as much as you can in your application, keep sentences succinct and try to include as many of your experiences, qualifications and skills as possible.
 Remember that universities will go through hundreds of these applications, so it is up to you to outshine other applicants and separate yourself from the pack.

-If you prepared with MedEntry for the 2020 UCAT, you have access to a Written Applications Guide that covers how to create an outstanding written application, available on the online learning platform.
+If you prepared with MedEntry for this year's UCAT, you have access to a Written Applications Guide that covers how to create an outstanding written application, available on the online learning platform.
 MedEntry also offers an application review service in which an expert reviewer will review your application to provide feedback and suggestions.

 Universities offering Undergraduate Medicine